pheymann/rest-refactoring-test/README.md

 e.g. if you need existing user ids.

 ## Get The Library
-You can get library by adding the following dependency:
+You can get the library by adding the following dependency:

 ```SBT
 libraryDependencies += "com.github.pheymann" %% "rrt-core" % "0.1.0-RC" % Test